 If you do want to set the hook, choose a very big, thick wire, hook for the job.
 Circle hooks often work well for the angler who doesn’t want to worry about hook injuries as much because they set themselves.
 If you use barbed hooks, make sure to prepare for the emergency that will inevitably happen.
 Getting hooks in your hand or arm past the barb is a very terrible experience.

 Also, the small fish have spikes on their fins and can stab you very badly.
 Be careful how you handle them.
 As for the catfish, they have tough mouths and a thinner hook would probably snap under stress.
-Look for shad and individual fish on a fish finder or if fishing from the bank, cast your rig next to structure such as fallen trees.
+Look for shad and individual fish on a fish finder or if fishing from the bank, cast your rig next to structures such as fallen trees.
 If you do not get a bite within ten minutes, you are probably in a bad spot.
 At that point, I would reel back up and move to another one.

 When you have found fish, they will usually be fast and furious biters.
 After you have gotten a bite, wait for a few seconds for the fish to take the bait before setting the hook.
 If using a circle hook, wait a few seconds before reeling.
-Reel until the rod loads up and play the fish.
+Reel until the rod loads up and play with the fish.

 Channel Catfish In a Nutshell – Its Actually Very Simple